fabulous-dev/Fabulous.Avalonia/extensions/Fabulous.Avalonia.Labs/README.md

 The controls available here are unstable and are suspected to breaking changes as they are being worked on.

-> NOTe: This package is not yet stable and is subject to change.
+> NOTE: This package is not yet stable and is subject to change.

 ### How to use
 - Add the `Fabulous.Avalonia.Labs` package to your project.